This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

-The first number in 10x42 is the magnification of the instrument.
-With a 10x magnification, the object is seen 10 times larger as with the bare eye.
+The first number in 10x42 is the magnification of the binoculars.
+With a 10x magnification (also called Power), the object is seen 10 times larger as with the bare eye.
 So if the viewed object is in a distance of 1000 yards, the object appears as if it were only 100 yards away.
 The more magnification, the closer far objects appear.

 The second number in 10x42 indicates an objective lens diameter of 42 millimeters.
 This parameter is also called the entrance pupil.
 The diameter of the objective is crucial for a number of factors that determine the performance of the binoculars.

 What else do these Binoculars Parameters determine?

 These numbers are also frequently found on binoculars: 340/1000yd or 340@1000yd or 113 @ 1000m.

 This number refers to the Field of View FOV.

 The horizontal width of the image visible in the binoculars is called the field of view.
 The field of view is given in apparent width of the same, in relation to the true distance, e.g. B. 120 yards per 1000 yards.

 A lower magnification results in a much wider field of view, which is better for scanning large areas.

 With higher magnification, the field of view becomes less wide, which is better for viewing objects in detail.